Art collection in ancient Rome: Private collections

-Aside from public spaces, Romans used their own houses as museums.
-They displayed artwork, usually Greek, in their atriums, libraries, banquets, halls, or gardens.
+Aside from public spaces, the Romans stored art collections within their own houses and villas.
+The Villa of the Papyri, an ancient villa from Herculaneum, contained 85 statues: 22 of marble and 63 of bronze.
 It was considered a sign of high social status to have many visitors come to see the artwork in one's house.
 There were numerous methods of displaying works in ancient Rome.
 One method of displaying works was the Pinacothecae.
 It was a kind of picture gallery where paintings were painted on marble or wood panels.
 They became popular in the mid-1st century BCE.
-People, typically patricians, also held private collections for personal purposes.
-This type of collection may have originated from Alexandria and Pergamon.
-Like other styles of collection it was influenced by Greek culture.
+The 1st-century BCE Roman orator Quintus Hortensius reportedly paid 144,000 sesterces for a painting of the Argonauts made by the 4th-century BCE Greek painter Cydias; he later constructed a shrine in his villa to hold this painting.
+According to Diodorus Siculus, a 1st-century BCE Greek historian, many of the wealthy citizens of Agrigentum were habitual collectors of expensive and sublime art.
+Diodorus further records that the Carthaginian general Hamilcar Barca looted much of this artwork during the First Punic War in the 3rd-century BCE.